pavel1303/pavel1303/README.md

   </div>
   <div id="projects">
     <h2>My projects</h2>
-    <p>Here you can get acquainted with the projects that I carried out during my studies.Also in my repositories you can get acquainted with my solutions to algorithmic tasks, and tasks performed on Node.js</p>
+    <p>Here you can see the projects that I did during my studies.
+Also in my pinned repositories you can find my solutions to algorithmic tasks.</p>
     <p>P.S.
 The section is updated periodically.</p>

 <table>